 Fabiano Brothers, a beverage distributor, reconsidered its lift trucks when relocating to a 300,000-square-foot distribution center in Bay City, Mich.

-After consulting with Andersen Material Handling, a Raymond sales and service center in Wixom, Mich., Fabiano Brothers uses Raymond Model 4700 sit-down counterbalanced lift trucks with cascade single/double pallet handlers.
+After consulting with Andersen Material Handling, a Raymond Sales and Service Center in Wixom, Mich., Fabiano Brothers used Raymond Model 4700 sit-down counterbalanced lift trucks with cascade single/double pallet handlers.
 The double cascade attachments allow operators to unload more pallets from a truck at once.
 Thanks to alternating current (AC)-powered motors (which have gained favor among manufacturers in recent years), the trucks deliver increased uptime, longer battery run times, decreased maintenance costs and, most importantly, moved product faster.
 Ergonomic features include an adjustable seat and steering wheel and easy-to-reach controls.

 As with all types of vehicles, much of the innovation in lift trucks has focused on more efficient use of energy.
 The growth of electric lift trucks in recent years has resulted in a stronger focus on battery management.

-The answer to this has been “opportunity” charging, which allows a battery to charge while it’s on the truck.
-This saves labor for battery handling and reduces the number of batteries needed per truck.
+The answer to this has been “opportunity” charging, which allows a battery to charge while it’s on the truck, which will save labor for battery handling and reduce the number of batteries needed per truck.

-The Industrial Truck Association (ITA), in its 2013 business trends survey, notes that manufacturers expect to see “opportunity” charging gain ground in the next few years.
+The Industrial Truck Association (ITA), in its 2013 business trends survey, noted that manufacturers expect to see “opportunity” charging gain ground in the next three years.
+This allows a battery to charge while it’s on the truck, which can save charge time.
 The ITA also sees growth in “fast” charging, which is faster than opportunity charging, but requires the battery to be charged outside the truck.

 More economical and energy efficient batteries are also coming into play.
-ITA expects lithium ion batteries to post the most growth in the next few years, thanks to low maintenance.
-However, ITA notes that the lead acid battery remains the most economical solution while also serving an important role as the truck counterweight.
+ITA expects lithium ion batteries to post the most growth potential in the next three years, thanks to low maintenance.
+However, ITA noted that the lead acid battery remains the most economical solution while also serving an important role as the truck counterweight.

 One of the most promising battery innovations is hydrogen fuel cell technology, which eliminates batteries altogether and produces only water and heat as byproducts of combustion.
 Fuel cell energy is also less susceptible to environmental events that disrupt power.

-ITA, cognizant of the benefits of fuel cell technology, cites the following concerns affecting the pace of growth: cost, delivery, distribution and customer acceptance.
+ITA, cognizant of the benefits of fuel cell technology, cited the following concerns affecting the pace of growth: cost, delivery, distribution and customer acceptance.

-Nevertheless, Latham, N.Y.-based Plug Power, one of the nation’s leading manufacturers of fuel cell powered lift trucks, has closed deals with Sysco, Coca Cola, Wegmans, Kroger, Walmart, and Central Grocers.
+Nevertheless, Latham, N.Y.-based Plug Power, one of the nation’s leading manufacturers of fuel cell powered lift trucks, recently closed deals with Sysco, Coca Cola, Wegmans, Kroger, Walmart, and Central Grocers during the last quarter.
 The company has reportedly sold about 5,000 lift trucks in the last five years.

 Other types of energy are also evolving.
 ITA forecasts the most growth in the next three years for liquid propane gas, followed closely by diesel fuel.